About the Stack

 the art of simplicity is a puzzle of complexity

 Hugo and Tailwind

 The simple truth is that software and websites in general are hard work, harder than they should be anyway.
-What you need is a couple of good mules leaning into the load.
+Everybody talks about tooling, but what you really need is a couple of good mules leaning into the load.

 My best mules are Hugo and Tailwind.
-I’ve spent a lot of hours with my hand on the plow behind ‘em, so I’ll leave it up to you imagine why the one on my right is called “Tailwind”.
-I’ve tried oats and I’ve tried barley, but doesn’t make much difference.
+I’ve spent a lot of hours with my hand on the plow behind ‘em, so I’ll leave it up to you imagine why the one on my left is called “Tailwind”.
+I’ve tried oats and I’ve tried barley, but it doesn’t seem to make much difference.
 Call it an occupational hazard.

 Jack Bassingthwaighte — "Chimney Stack, Vivid Sydney 2019"

 Let's agree to define productivity in terms of throughput.
 We can debate the meaning of productivity in terms of additional measurements of the business value of delivered work, but as Eliyahu Goldratt pointed out in his critique of the Balanced Scorecard, there is a virtue in simplicity.
 Throughput doesn’t answer all our questions about business value, but it is a sufficient metric for the context of evaluating the relationship of practices with productivity.